 All About the New DOL Proposed Overtime Rule Expected In October 2022

 In September 2019, the United States Department of Labor (DOL) published a final rule, raising the salary threshold for certain overtime-exempt employees.
 That final rule took effect on January 1, 2020.
 Now, the DOL is considering a new overtime rule — and the proposal is expected to hit this coming fall.
+The DOL initially planned to issue this new proposal in April 2022.
+But they delayed it and are now targeting October 2022 as the release date.

 Background on the new overtime proposal